mrisen/inet-showcases/wireless/coexistence/doc/index.rst

    :language: ini

-``wpanHost1`` is configured to send an 88-byte UDP packet to ``wpanHost2`` every 0.1 seconds, which is about 7 Kbps of traffic.
+``wpanHost1`` is configured to send an 88-byte UDP packet to ``wpanHost2`` every 0.1 seconds, which is about 7 Kbps of traffic
 (the packet size is set to 88 bytes in order not to exceed the default maximum transfer unit in 802.15.4).
-The WPAN traffic is significantly smaller than the Wifi traffic in this scenario.
 Here is the WPAN traffic configuration in :download:`omnetpp.ini <../omnetpp.ini>`:

 .. literalinclude:: ../omnetpp.ini
    :start-at: wpanHost1.numApps = 1
    :end-at: wpanHost2.app[0].localPort = 5000
    :language: ini

+The Wifi hosts operate in the default 802.11g mode (without QoS features, like shorter SIFS and TXOP). **TODO**

+The WPAN traffic is significantly smaller than the Wifi traffic in this scenario. **TODO**

 It is expected that there will be collisions between the different technologies, due to the different timing parameters.
 Regarding channel access, the Wifi might be more dominant,